icatalud/dart-sdk-wiki-2/Hot-reload.md

 The Dart VM can apply changes to a running (live) program, which it calls _hot reload_.
 The semantics are very close to those of Smalltalk, which doesn't have a name for this feature since in most Smalltalk implementations program changes can only be made in a live programming environment.

-The main principles of reload are
+The main principles of reload's behavior are

  * The program behaves as if method lookup happens at every call.
  * The "atoms" of reload are methods.
 Methods are never changed, but method dictionaries are updated with new methods.
- * Fields are not reset.
+ * Fields retain their values.

 ## Pervasive late-binding